Christopher-DSA/DataSciencePortfolio/SQL/README(SQL).md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-This project is an analysis of the ecommerce dataset that comes from an online store and the documentation of that process from start to finish.

-My goal with this final project is to put all my SQL skills to the test and continue to learn more during the project.
+This project looks at sales data from an online store.
+Using SQL skills to find out important info that can help the business do better.
+It's a chance for you to show off what I know and learn even more

 ## Process
 ### (Step 1)